aristotle-tek/trump-truth-social-archive/README.md

 This repository contains a Python script that scrapes posts from Donald Trump's Truth Social account and stores them in JSON and CSV formats.
 The scraper runs hourly via a GitHub Actions workflow and updates an S3 archive to keep a historical record of the posts.

+**This workflow was disabled on Oct.
+26, 2025, and the data outputs will no longer be updated.**

 ## How it works

 ### Fetching data from Truth Social API